skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 A lambda on the other hand gets incredibly pissy when you don't provide exactly what it expects when it comes to the number of arguments.
-In that respect it's much closer to a method that a proc.
+In that respect it's much closer to a method than a proc is.

 ```ruby
 my_lambda = lambda {|arg1, arg2, arg3| "hello"}